 Believe it or not, plants with spines and “prickly” in their names aren’t the only green things that grow in the desert.
 Hearty gardens are possible in the Southwest, the climate of which can support many different types of vegetables, herbs, flowering plants, succulents and fruit trees.
 The University of Arizona College of Agriculture and Life Sciences gives Timely Tips for Low Desert gardening during each month of the year.
 Flowers can be fragrant, fruit can flourish and vegetables can thrive in a desert garden that is carefully tended and well-watered during the summer months.
-The Arizona Republic stresses one of the most important AZ gardening tips is to know your seasons in order to plant the right thing at the right time and it offers an AZ Garden Guide for successful planting and maintenance of plants in the Valley.
+The Arizona Republic stresses one of the most important AZ gardening tips is to know your seasons to plant the right thing at the right time and it offers an AZ Garden Guide for successful planting and maintenance of plants in the Valley.

 Our own Chuck planted a very fruitful garden, the tomatoes and grapes from which we enjoy in the office.
 His rhubarb, bell peppers, jalapeños, squash, beets, carrots, onions, eggplants, strawberries and herbs are also flourishing from hard work, and perhaps a bit of a green thumb.